-Finally, we recommend that you use your trial period to consider how you might establish a pilot implementation of TimeSite Pro before you establish your subscription.
+Finally, we recommend you use your trial period to consider how you might establish a pilot implementation of TimeSite Pro before establishing your subscription.
 You are welcome to start with just a few users to work out the answers to the implementation questions we have suggested in this article.
 Similarly, you may want to start with our Basic subscription to establish timesheets suitable for payroll integration before moving on to the Accounting subscription plan to produce invoices using TimeSite Pro.

 Feel free to share your implementation plans with us for our comments and suggestions.
 We will be happy to offer any suggestions that we can to help with your implementation of TimeSite Pro.
 Our objective is to ensure that you are able to quickly and successfully implement a time tracking system that meets your requirements.

 There is not one right way of configuring your new TimeSite Pro account.
 You are free to build your configuration set by step.
 However, here is our suggested approach for your guidance.